Support the news

 Giroux’s prison version of the Boston Marathon took 4 hours and 14 minutes.
 He’d hoped to run faster.
 But his disappointment faded as he set a new goal: He wanted to run a real marathon when he got out of jail.

 Giroux says he’s been released from jail more times than he can count.
-But when he got out last fall, it was different.
+But when he got out in fall of 2016, it was different.

 "Every other time I walked out of incarceration, I walked out to not having any idea of what I was going to do with my life," Giroux says.
 "I still had dreams then, but I had no idea of how to set one foot in front of the other to work toward any of those.
 But this time, I come out with this big goal of running a marathon.
 And all I have to do is run toward it."